 (i) “Authorizing Law” means New York Public Authorities Law §§1000-1017.

-“Incipient Illegality” means (a) the enactment by any legislative body with competent jurisdiction over Party B of legislation which, if adopted as law, would render unlawful (i) the performance by Party B of any absolute or contingent obligation to make a payment or delivery or to receive a payment or delivery in respect of a Transaction, or the compliance by Party B with any other material provisions of this Agreement relating to such Transaction, or (ii) the performance by Party B or a Credit Support Provider of Party B of any contingent or other obligation which Party B (or such Credit Support Provider) has under any Credit Support Document relating to such Transaction; (b) any assertion in any proceeding, forum or action by a government entity, in respect of Party B, to the effect that performance under this Agreement or similar agreements is unlawful; or (c) the occurrence with respect to Party B or any Credit Support Provider of Party B of any event that constitutes an Illegality.
+“Incipient Illegality” means (a) the enactment by any legislative body with competent jurisdiction over Party B of legislation which, if adopted as law, would render unlawful (i) the performance by Party B of any absolute or contingent obligation to make a payment or delivery or to receive a payment or delivery in respect of a Transaction, or the compliance by Party B with any other material provisions of this Agreement relating to such Transaction, or (ii) the performance by Party B or a Credit Support Provider of Party B of any contingent or other obligation which Party B (or such Credit Support Provider) has under any Credit Support Document relating to such Transaction; (b) any assertion by a government entity in any proceeding, forum or action, in respect of Party B, to the effect that performance under this Agreement or similar agreements is unlawful; or (c) the occurrence with respect to Party B or any Credit Support Provider of Party B of any event that constitutes an Illegality.

 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.